Hawaii Holiday Snorkeling Tours

 Their tour, their rules - but why is this an issue?

-For around 18 months now, there have been stories shared on the internet and social media, of full face snorkel masks causing the deaths of snorkelers in Hawaii.
+For a good couple of years now, there have been stories shared on the internet and social media, of full face snorkel masks causing the deaths of snorkelers in Hawaii.

 These click bait headlines are making it sound scary.
 Enough so that some people are now not even considering buying a full face mask due to the headlines and misinformation.
 The stories have also stopped some tour operators in popular holiday destinations, such as Hawaii and the Florida Keys, from allowing people use their own full face mask.
 This is regardless of how experienced a snorkeler or diver they are.

-If you have any concerns at all about the safety of these masks, please click the link in the image below have a read of the article.
+If you have any concerns at all about the safety of these masks, please click here to read about this issue.
 It will take less than 5 minutes and you'll be better informed and able to make a choice that you're comfortable with.

 Why did we do this list?
 So you can have a great holiday!